• Skip to primary navigation

 • Add the tomato paste and cook for 2 to 3 minutes, until just caramelized.

 • Turn the heat up to medium and add the lamb to the pan.
-Season the meat and cook until browned, about 7 to 10 minutes.
+Season the meat with salt and pepper and cook until browned, about 7 to 10 minutes.

-• Add the crushed tomatoes, salt, and Italian seasoning to the pan.
+• Add the crushed tomatoes, another pinch of salt, and Italian seasoning to the pan.
 Stir well.
-Trasnfer to the slow cooker.
+Transfer to the slow cooker.

 • Place the lid on the slow cooker and cook on low heat for 4 to 6 hours.